lakehq/sail/README.md

 Please submit GitHub issues for bug reports and feature requests.

 Feel free to create a pull request if you would like to make a code change.
-You can refer to the `main` branch [development guide](https://docs.lakesail.com/sail/main/development/) to get started.
+You can refer to the [development guide](https://docs.lakesail.com/sail/main/development/) to get started.
-Note that the development guide in the latest released version may not be up-to-date.